jayasurya17/police-stop-outcome/README.md

 ![Driver Gender](priliminary_visualization/driver_gender.png)

-The graph between Gender and the hour of incident is as follows
+The graph between Gender and the hour of incident is as follows.
+Here the graph displays the variation of stop count with day of the hour also considering the gender into account.

 ![Gender with Hour](priliminary_visualization/gender_with_hour.png)

-The graph between Gender and the year of incident is as follows
+The graph between Gender and the year of incident is as follows.
+Here the graph displays the variation of stop count with the year also considering the gender into account.

 ![Gender with Year](priliminary_visualization/gender_with_year.png)